Iran firm says there may be survivors from tanker crash

 The body of one of the 32 crewmen has been recovered, while the other 31 are missing.

-The tanker was carrying 136,000 metric tons (nearly 1 million barrels) of condensate when it collided with the Hong Kong-registered freighter CF Crystal.
+The tanker was carrying 136,000 metric tons (nearly 1 million barrels) of condensate when it collided with the Hong Kong-registered freighter CF Crystal late Saturday.
 The 21 members of the Crystal’s all-Chinese crew were rescued.

 It wasn’t immediately clear what caused the collision.